varnish/varnish-wiki/source/content/tutorials/varnish/varnish_test.rst

 The Varnish Testcase Language (VTC)
 ------------------------------------

-This is the language that VarnishTest understands.
+This is the language that varnishtest understands.
 The extension used by Varnish test case files is (.vtc).

 Normally, a VTC file describes a scenario with different scripted HTTP-talking operations and generally one or more Varnish instances (clients) to test.

-Naming Convention
+Naming convention
 .................

-VarnishTest has a whole set of pre-defined tests that you can use if you understand what it is doing.
-It follows a naming convention which will help you to understand which set is what type of example.
+varnishtest has a whole set of pre-defined tests that you can use if you understand what it is doing.
+It follows a naming convention, which will help you to understand which set is what type of example.

 .. literalinclude:: /content/examples/vtc/vtc_syntax.txt

-**Note:** You can use any naming convention to write your test, but a defined naming convention could help you to avoid re-writing similar tests.
+**Note:** You can use any naming convention to write your test, but a defined naming convention could help you to avoid rewriting similar tests.

-Name the Test
+Name the test
 .............

-VarnishTest requires that you name the test.
+varnishtest requires that you name the test.
 Here is an example:

 .. code-block:: VCL

-  varnishtest "This is a VarnishTest for Testing"
+  varnishtest "This is a varnishtest for testing"

-Defining the Components
+Defining the components
 -----------------------

-VarnishTest requires three components to run the test:
+varnishtest requires three components to run the test:

-- A Server (origin server)
+- A server (origin server)
 - A Varnish Cache instance
 - A client